 Construction Sector Developments: The Company's commercial AC segment revenue as well as its elevator and escalator brands are dependent upon its ability to secure and retain the business of large property developers as well as industrial institutes and material accounts.
-The implementation of Enhanced Community Quarantine (ECQ) resulted to zero or limited construction activity causing slow conversion of backlogs.
+The slow pace of vaccination, and lockdown for 2/3 of Q3 resulted to limited construction activity causing slow conversion of backlogs.
+Nevertheless, construction has started to register a slow recovery.

 Commodity Prices and Foreign Exchange Fluctuation: The Company depends on raw materials sourced from third parties to produce majority of its products.
-Raw materials expense represents about 71% of the Company's manufactured cost of sales.
-FX has been relatively stable during Q1 but commodity prices for copper, silver, and aluminum have been on an uptrend due to increased demand in the China domestic market.
-Fuel prices have also increased due to OPEC members' constriction of supply and the increased global economic activity.
-Challenges arose from material sourcing especially imported raw materials due to port and logistics restrictions, as well as the container shortage in Asia.
+Raw materials expense represents about 72% of the Company's manufactured cost of sales.
+The FX has started to increase, hitting the Php 51 mark by the end of Q3.
+Commodity prices for copper, silver, steel, and aluminum have continued to be on an uptrend due to supply chain disruptions and shortages as the global recovery catches pace.
+Fuel prices have also increased due to OPEC members' constriction of supply and the continued increase in global economic activity, increasing inflationary pressures.

-Three months ended March 31, 2021 compared with three months ended March 31, 2020
+Nine months ended September 30, 2021 compared with nine months ended September 30, 2020

-CIC achieved for the period ended March 31, 2021 a profit before tax (PBT) of P180.2 million, a decline of 11.2% from the same period in 2020.
-The adjustment in the income tax rate from 30% to 25% based on Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act and lower PBT resulted to lower deferred tax assets and income tax expense of P51.7 million, a 30.1 % decline from 2020.
-The consolidated earnings of CIC was at P128.5 million or 0.3% decline from 2020.
-Profit after tax after minority interest (PATAMI) was at P58.5 million or a 16.0% decline.
+CIC achieved for the nine months ended September 30, 2021 a profit before tax (PBT) of P492.9 million, a decline of 5.7% from the same period in 2020.
+The decline in PBT was due to lower margins as a result of commodity price increases, FX increases, competitive pricing, the normalization of employee costs, and investments in strategic projects.
+The adjustment in the income tax rate from 30% to 25% based on Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act and lower PBT resulted to lower deferred tax assets and income tax expense of P67.4 million, a 31.7% decline from the same period in 2020.
+CIC's consolidated profit after tax (PAT) was at P347.6 million, an increase of P37.7 million or 12.2% from the same period in 2020.
+Profit after tax after minority interest (PATAMI) was at P171.3 million or 13.2% compared to same period in 2020.
+The decline in PATAMI was due to cost of investments on technology and ecommerce and foreign exchange losses.